ynput/ayon-documentation/website/docs/addon_flow_admin.md

 2. Go into the `Secrets` tab under Studio settings.
 3. Click the `+ Add` button to register a new secret.
 3. Register the Script hash keys for `ayon_connector` under a new secret called `sg_server_script_key`.
-4. We recommend that you also add the `ayon_user_publishing` secret here just for future reference, but it will not be used within SG addon settings.

 #### Configure the services Flow addon in AYON